Today I received a question in my inbox that made me immediately want to rush to think of solutions to help out with.

-If you feed your cats kibble like I do (I really do prefer it over wet food, but I’ll get into why in another post later), try grabbing a cat toy for each of your cats and feeding them exclusively out of those cat toys.
+Whether you feed your cat kibble or wet food, try grabbing a cat toy for each of your cats and feeding them exclusively out of those cat toys.
 It helps slow their eating down, making it so they physically can’t gobble every bite up in only a couple minutes, and this really helps, in my opinion, with helping your cats to enjoy their food and not just down it right away and start immediately looking forward to the next feeding time.

 Not sure which cat toy to try?
-I’d recommend the Catit Senses Food Maze.
+For those who feed kibble, I’d recommend the Catit Senses Food Maze.
 It’s amazing; I’ve been using it for years and have actually gone so far as to buy one each for my mother’s and brother’s cats, too – check my review of it here if you’d like to see it in action.

 Tip 5: Make sure your cats are entertained.